 Special Diets

-It's essential to recognise that some cats may require specialised diets due to medical conditions.
+It's essential to recognize that some cats may require specialized diets due to medical conditions.
 In these cases, always follow your vet's recommendations diligently.

 Portion Control